marzubov/TeamvoyFrontend/javascript/grid/readme.md

   // {string or array} the url to the local server
   //or the array with data for table
   'arrayOrURL': 'http://localhost:8001',
+  //for including filter field to the table 'withFilter': false,
    // {boolean} whether the file will be load partial by pages or not 'loadByParts': false,
   // {object or boolean} if we don't use templates use {false}